-I’d been meaning to try this recipe all week, but kept forgetting to buy Heat & Serve type pudding mix, which is a key ingredient in these cookies.
-Pudding, along with sour cream and oil makes them extremely moist, so if soft cookies are your thing, you should try these.
+I’d been meaning to try this recipe all week, but kept forgetting to buy Heat & Serve type pudding mix, which is a key ingredient in these — Choconut Chippers, a recipe from the 1986 Bake-Off.
+Pudding, along with sour cream and oil make the Choconut Chippers extremely moist, so if soft cookies are your thing then you should try these.
 Oh, and you have to like nuts.
 I had to keep eating and eating these to fulfill my daily chocolate requirement.
 The nuts were getting in the way, you see.
 But the cookies are good.
 Nut lovers will approve.

 The recipe is posted on quite a few web sites, but below is how I made them – no changes, really.
 Just used bittersweet chocolate chips and toasted the nuts.